SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_ble/wlan_station_ble_provisioning_aws/readme.md

 > For example : If the certificate is ca-certificate.pem, enter the command in the following way:
 > python certificate_script.py ca-certificate.pem
-> The script will generate ca-certificate.pem in which one linear array named ca-certificate contains the certificate.
+> The script will generate ca-certificate.pem.h in which one linear array named ca-certificate contains the certificate.
 Root CA certificate, Device private key and Device client certificate needs to be converted as mentioned above

 After the conversion, place the converted files in `<SDK>/resources/certificates/` path and include the certificate files in rsi_wlan_app.c